Healthy Practices Newsletter is

 Q: Who needs to be credentialed?

-Important: Chiropractors, acupuncturists and massage therapists are contracted and credentialed through a delegation agreement with Landmark Health Care.
+Important: Chiropractors, acupuncturists and massage therapists are contracted and credentialed through an agreement with Landmark Health Care.
 Please go to Landmark Health Care for additional information.

-All behavioral health practitioners and behavioral health facilities located outside of Vermont are contracted and credentialed through a delegation agreement with Value Options®.
-Click here for more information about Value Options.
+All behavioral health practitioners and behavioral health facilities located outside of Vermont are contracted and credentialed through through our partnership with ® Beacon Health Options.
+Please visit Beacon Health Options for additional information.